 The engineering industry includes many different disciplines and cannot be described in a few words.
 Some of these branches include chemical, civil, electrical and mechanical.

-If you are an engineer, your resume has to have excellent knowledge in drafting, including the ability to interpret data to develop and design models.
+If you are an engineer, your resume must demonstrate excellent knowledge in drafting, including the ability to interpret data to develop and design models.
 It should also demonstrate your ability to think laterally to provide solutions, exercising independent judgment and decision-making in the diagnosis and resolution of problems.

-For example, if you are a Processing Engineer, your resume needs to be involved in all aspects of engineering and construction, with solid knowledge of the project development process.
+For example, if you are a Processing Engineer, your resume needs to cover all aspects of engineering and construction, with solid knowledge of the project development process.
 Your background should be showcased, including designing and budgeting projects; negotiating contracts and assigning responsibility; ensuring projects remain within budget and purchasing equipment and necessary materials.

 For information on writing a Canadian style resume, click here.

 Success Story: Although he was a professor at Sharif University of Technology, one of the most prestigious universities in Iran, and had a prosperous private consulting firm in Tehran, Mahdi Zangeneh decided to move to Canada.
 He was attracted by the peace and quality of life found in the North American country, so in 2009 he came to Toronto.
 Read more.

 Engineers work in dozens of fields, including aeronautics, biomedicine, manufacturing, chemicals, computers, nuclear power and agriculture.
 How you prepare for an engineering job interview will depend in part on what type of position you are pursuing.

 One way you can separate yourself from the pack is by creating a work portfolio.
 It expresses what you may not be able to put into words.
 In addition to taking it to the interview, send your portfolio or a link to your online portfolio to the interviewer ahead of time.
 This way, they can review the portfolio and you can discuss it during the interview.